spacelift-io/user-documentation/docs/concepts/spacectl.md

    --help, -h  show help (default: false)
 ```

-## Example
+## Usage example

-The following screencast shows an example of using spacectl to run a one-off task in Spacelift:
+In this example, `spacectl` runs a one-off task in Spacelift:

 [![asciicast](https://asciinema.org/a/pYm8lqM5XTUoG1UsDo7OL6t8B.svg)](https://asciinema.org/a/pYm8lqM5XTUoG1UsDo7OL6t8B)

 ## Authentication

-`spacectl` is designed to work in two different contexts - a non-interactive scripting mode (eg. external CI/CD pipeline) and a local interactive mode, where you type commands into your shell.
-Because of this, it supports two types of credentials - environment variables and user profiles.
+`spacectl` is designed to work in two different contexts:

+- A non-interactive scripting mode (eg. external CI/CD pipeline).
+- A local interactive mode, where you type commands into your shell.

+Because of this, it supports two types of credentials: environment variables and user profiles.
-We refer to each method of providing credentials as "credential providers" (like AWS), and details of each method are documented in the following sections.

 ### Authenticating using environment variables